 Python, R, and Java are the holy trinity for statistical analysis and data science.
-In terms of data science, Python is perfectly combined R’s focus on the way of execution of complex statistical functions and Java’s ability to build high-traffic applications.
+In terms of data science, Python is perfectly combined with R's focus on the way of execution of complex statistical functions and Java’s ability to build high-traffic applications.

-But the most important part of this list the number of libraries.
+But the most important part of this list is the number of libraries.
 With them, it is super easy for a developer to perform statistical analysis and machine learning tasks without rewriting code lines.
 Some of these libraries contain useful tools for data visualization and manipulation.
 You can consider NumPy, matplotlib, and SciPy, for example.

 Imagine the amount of data that YouTube, National Web Service, and New Your Stock are faced with?
 And there is the only one snake that unites them.

 Things are not that good for Java when it comes to machine learning either.
-According to current statistics, only 15% of ML scientists prefer Java and JS, while in case of Python there are 44% more.
-However, if you are looking for a somebody who is working on fraud and cyber attacks detection and network security, Java is preferred, while Python and R are the least prioritized.
+According to current statistics, only 15% of ML scientists prefer Java and JS, while in the case of Python, there are 44% more.
+However, if you are looking for somebody who is working on fraud and cyber attacks detection and network security, Java is preferred, while Python and R are the least prioritized.

 When it comes to web development, the task could be more difficult in C++ or Java than in Python.
 The thing is that Python comes with such libraries like Pygame, Tkinter, and PyOpenGl, which can be pretty helpful in the work process.
 However, game development with Python implies a significant disadvantage.
 Despite the fact that developing games with Python is faster, the final game tends to be slower than a game developed in C++.
 It is possible that Python developers will remove such a weak point in the future, but for now, we have what we have.
-Java comes with open-source engine jMonkeyEngine which is pretty good as well, but there is no way it can compete with the UnrealEngine, though.
+Java comes with open-source engine jMonkeyEngine which is pretty good as well, but there is no way it can compete with the UnrealEngine.